What does John 10:7 mean?

 Jesus has just finished comparing His ministry to the voice of a shepherd.
 In that era, sheep were housed in pens with high walls and a single narrow opening.
 Sheep would move in or out at the sound of their shepherd's voice—and only the voice of their shepherd.
 Jesus uses this analogy to explain that those who reject Him are proving that they're not part of "His" flock (John 10:1–6).
 His second analogy, starting here, is separate from the first, though it is meant to follow in a similar meaning.

-Here, Jesus makes a separate metaphor, which is only partly related to the one just completed.
+Here, Jesus makes a separate metaphor only partly related to the one just completed.
 The sheep pens of that time were constructed with only one slim opening in otherwise high walls.
 This made it easier to prevent sheep from wandering out, wild animals from getting in, and controlling who had access to the sheep.
 This gap was guarded by a doorkeeper, mentioned by Jesus in His first analogy (John 10:3).
 Since the pen needed close and constant guarding, the doorkeeper would typically lay across the opening to rest or sleep.
 In that way, the gatekeeper very literally became "the door" of the sheep pen.

 Verse Context: